 Advising for First-Year Students

-Each entering first-year student is assigned to the Assistant Director for Academic Services for first-year advising.
-The first-year advisor answers questions and helps new students prepare for the academic year.
-As the year progresses, the first-year advisor provides ongoing support to students in their academic, social, and personal development through a combination of individual meetings, skill-building workshops, and social events.
-In concert with faculty advisors, the first-year advisor helps students develop the habits of mind that contribute to success in the Plan process, providing structured opportunities to reflect upon and synthesize the various aspects of their academic experiences.
+Each entering first-year student will work with the director of the first-year experience.
+The director of the first-year experience answers questions and helps new students prepare for the academic year.
+As the year progresses, the director provides ongoing support to students in their academic, social, and personal development through a combination of individual meetings, skill-building workshops, and social events.
+In concert with faculty advisors, the director of the first-year experience helps students develop the habits of mind that contribute to success in the Plan process, providing structured opportunities to reflect upon and synthesize the various aspects of their academic experiences.

 Peer Writing Tutors